Ahmetlrd/SmartMeet-AI/README.md

-# SmartZoom 🧠🎥
+# SmartMeet AI 🧠🎥

-**SmartZoom** is a macOS productivity application that automatically summarizes your local Zoom meeting recordings using OpenAI's Whisper and GPT models.
+**SmartMeet AI** is a macOS productivity application that automatically summarizes your local Zoom meeting recordings using OpenAI's Whisper and GPT models.

 ---

 ## ✨ Features

-- 🔐 **Privacy-First**: User must manually grant access to the local `Zoom` folder for the app to function.
+- **Privacy-First**: User must manually grant access to the local `Zoom` folder for the app to function.
-- 🎙️ **Automatic Detection**: When a Zoom meeting ends and the `.m4a` recording is saved to disk, SmartZoom starts processing automatically.
+- 🎙**Automatic Detection**: When a Zoom meeting ends and the `.m4a` recording is saved to disk, SmartZoom starts processing automatically.
-- 📝 **AI-Powered Summary**: The app transcribes the audio using Whisper and generates a human-like summary using GPT-4.
+- **AI-Powered Summary**: The app transcribes the audio using Whisper and generates a human-like summary using GPT-4.
-- 📌 **Highlight System**:
+- **Highlight System**:
-  - 🔴 **Red dot** indicates a draft summary — user can still edit or regenerate.
+  - **Red dot** indicates a draft summary — user can still edit or regenerate.
-  - ✅ **Saved summary** indicates finalized output stored in Firestore.
+  - **Saved summary** indicates finalized output stored in Database.
-- 🖼️ **Minimal Interface**: Designed for focus — the main screen displays a simple list of recent meetings with timestamps, transcript, and summary side-by-side.
+- 🖼**Minimal Interface**: Designed for focus — the main screen displays a simple list of recent meetings with timestamps, transcript, and summary side-by-side.

 ---

-## 🛡️ Privacy and Permissions
+## Privacy and Permissions

 Apple’s privacy rules prevent direct background access to the user's files.
 Therefore, the app: